Equal Employment Opportunity Discrimination Complaint Process

-Any current or former OIG employee, or applicant for employment with OIG may file a discrimination complaint based on race, age (40 or older), color, religion, national origin, disability, gender (including pregnancy, sexual orientation, gender identity and expressions), parental status, marital or familial status, political beliefs, protected genetic information, prior participation in EEO activity or opposition to any practice made unlawful under any Federal antidiscrimination laws, or receipt of income derived from programs or activities conducted or funded by OIG.
-If you are a state/local government employee or private sector employee, you must file EEO discrimination charges directly with the Equal Employment Opportunity Commission.
+Any current or former OIG employee, or applicant for employment with OIG may file a discrimination complaint based on race, age (40 or older), color, religion, national origin, disability, sex (including pregnancy, sexual orientation, gender identity and expressions), parental status, marital or familial status, political beliefs, protected genetic information, prior participation in EEO activity or opposition to any practice made unlawful under any Federal antidiscrimination laws, or receipt of income derived from programs or activities conducted or funded by OIG.
+The following process only applies to current or former OIG employees, or applicants for employment with OIG.

-Thereafter, you may choose to file a formal EEO complaint of discrimination.
+Thereafter, if your informal complaint is not resolved, you may choose to file a formal EEO complaint of discrimination.
 If your formal complaint is accepted, you can expect the following:

 - A thorough, impartial EEO investigation of the accepted allegations.

 - The right to request a hearing before the U.S. Equal Employment Opportunity Commission (EEOC), or a final decision by USDA without a hearing.*

 - The right to appeal any final USDA decision to the EEOC, if you are dissatisfied.